 I’m often asked by people who read the site and are unable to financially support its running how they can support site.
 The site is free for those people who can’t afford to pay for the content as I believe that educational information should be free.
 Though I also think the work that is put into that material should be paid for.
 So, I get it.
-You can’t afford to be a patron, and that’s okay; but there are some easy things that I need help with to keep the site running that I can’t achieve alone.
+You can’t afford to be a patron, and that’s okay, but there are some easy things that I need help to keep the site running that I can’t achieve alone.

 1) Use the site.

 I’m sure this seems fairly obvious to people, yet it’s one of the easiest and most impactful ways that you can support the site without spending money.
 Why?
 SEO Ranking.
 My goal over the next two months is to get Obsidian Tea to be the first thing ranked high on search engine websites.
 Take some time with the site and click around on it.
 There are some posts and ideas that you may have missed and would be good to revisit now.